 Ear infections might not be common in cats, but when they do occur, they can quickly become serious if left untreated.
-What starts as a simple irritation can progress to discomfort, hearing loss, or even chronic infections if not addressed promptly.
+What starts as a simple irritation can progress to discomfort, extreme itching, hearing loss, or even chronic infections if not addressed promptly.

 Understanding the causes, symptoms, and treatments for ear infections can help you take swift action to protect your cat’s health.